 There are also options available for us to provide you with school videos that can be embedded on your website.
-Or why not give your website visitors a glimpse of your Academies’ grounds and facilities with our tablet friendly, 360 virtual tours.
+Or why not give your website visitors a glimpse of your grounds and facilities with our tablet friendly, 360 virtual tours.

 Print is definitely not dead!
 People will always like to have a tangible object to take home and read in their own time.
 However, don't focus all of your attention on print - it comes as part of a package; a printed brochure gives only a fleeting glimpse into school life.

-When prospective parents or students come to look around the school, handing them a high quality, well designed school prospectus is an invaluable way of your school (brand) remaining in the forefront of their mind after they have left your premises.
-They won't be able to retain all of the information provided to them on the open day - so your school prospectus should aim to provide your stakeholders with all that is necessary to help them make their final enrolment decision.
+When prospective parents or students come to look around the school, handing them a high quality, well-designed school prospectus is an invaluable way of your school (brand) remaining in the forefront of their mind after they have left your premises.
+They won't be able to retain all the information provided to them on the open day - so your school prospectus should aim to provide your stakeholders with all that is necessary to help them make their final enrolment decision.

 As the journey from your website to print, and visa-versa, should be seamless, you may want to look into having a redesign of your current prospectus.
 This is something that our designers would discuss with you at the consultancy phase, if this is something that you feel would be beneficial.
 With a full re-brand, this is definitely an option that we would highly recommend.

 Social media platforms are a fantastic way to increase your brand awareness.
 Get involved in discussions, engage with your stakeholders and provide them with relevant, useful and interesting content.
-Posting pictures of sports games, educational trips, and high achievers will encourage parents to like, share or re-tweet - thus spreading your brand organically.
+Posting pictures of sports events, educational trips, and high achievers will encourage parents to like, share or re-tweet - thus spreading your brand organically.
 Here comes a generic but very true marketing statement: people listen to people; so utilise your school promoters to your advantage.